Generalised Solutions for Fully Nonlinear PDE Systems and Existence-Uniqueness Theorems: -solutions of fully nonlinear degenerate elliptic systems

 \begin{remark} I) [\textbf{Compatibility}] $f$ must be valued into $\Si$ because this is a compatibility condition due to the degeneracy of the problem.
 For example, the $2\by 2$ system $\De u_1=f_1$, $0 =f_2$ has no solution whatsoever in any sense unless $f_2\equiv 0$.

 \noi II) [\textbf{Partial regularity}] The solution we obtain in Theorem \ref{theorem30} possess differentiable projections along certain rank-one lines, but in general this can not be improved further.
 In particular, \textit{the solution is not partially regular in the standard sense} of being more regular on a subset of the domain with full measure.
 For, choose any $f\in C(\overline{D})$ not weakly differentiable with respect to $x_1$ for any $x_2$ over the unit disc of $\R^2$.
-Then, the problem $D^2_{22}u$ in $D$ and $u=0$ on $\p\D$ has the unique explicit $\mD$-solution (which is not in $W^{1,1}_\text{loc}(\Om)$)
+Then, the problem